pbogden/pbogden.github.io/gwpc/api/index.md

 }
 ```

+The entry "other: type," represents the placeholder for all metadata relevant to the well.
+The data array includes injection volume, tubing pressure and casing pressure.
+Any other variable that changes with time could be added to the data array object.

-We can start with a single URI that provides all the well data for the time period of interest.
+We can start with a single URI that provides all the well data for the time period of interest as an array of JSON objects, one for each well.